tfjgeorge/nngeometry/Readme.md

 regularizer = F.vTMv(w - w_a)
 ```
 If diagonal is not sufficiently accurate then you could instead choose a KFAC approximation, by just changing `PMatDiag` to `PMatKFAC` in the above.
+Note that it internally involves very different operations, depending on the chosen representation (e.g. KFAC, EKFAC, ...).

 ## Documentation

-For more examples, you can visit the documentation at https://nngeometry.readthedocs.io
+You can visit the documentation at https://nngeometry.readthedocs.io.

+More example usage are available in the repository https://github.com/tfjgeorge/nngeometry-examples.

 ## Citation